slider104/nixos/README.md

+# OUTDATED!!! this readme will change soon, i changed to minimal install.

 # Fresh installation
 #### nixos - flakes - niri - waybar - gaming - modular - NO home-manager
 this is my personal nixos setup for noobs like me. super lightweight and ready for gaming. very early, young and unpolished.